Obanla/Relational-Database-Gym-/README.md

 # Creating a relational database for a hypothetical gym
-This project involves a detailed MySQL code for a relational database project of an hypothetical gym
+This project involves a detailed SQL code for a relational database project of an hypothetical gym

-It uses MYSQL workbench to run queries and takes into account the neccesary queries users (Gym members, Managers and trainers) will make.
+It spans from the conceptual through logical to the physical design to create a schema using MYSQL workbench.
+All included scripts were also created using MySQL workbench and queries to be run were created by prioritizing performance through the use of

-The project includes the following scripts which are crucial for imporving the performance of the database Trigger
+Trigger

 Stored Procedures

 Views

 Security and Privacy

 Functions